 To stop the engine in an emergency, pull the emergency stop switch clip out of the emergency stop switch by pulling the emergency stop switch lanyard.

-We suggest that you stop the engine this way occasionally to verify that the emergency stop switch is operating properly.
+We suggest that you stop the engine this way occasionally to verify that the engine and emergency stop switch are operating properly.